viso-study/visocode/README.md

 4. 💻 **CodeAgent** (powered by **Gemini**) turns that explanation into:
    - 🎬 Writes frame-accurate Manim scene code
    - 📐 Converts math into LaTeX-rendered visuals
-   - 🧩 Syncs icons, timing, and transitions for clarity
+   - 🧩 Coordinates  icons, timing, and transitions for clarity
-5. 🎞️ **Output**: A beautifully rendered, frame-accurate Manim video that explains the concept like a human expert would—with visual clarity.
+5. 🎞️ **Final Output**: A polished Manim animation that visualizes your question with expert clarity.
 ---

 ### 🚀 Why VisoCode?

-- ✨ **Visual-first learning**: Understand abstract topics through animation
+- ✨ **Visual-first learning**: Abstract concepts come to life through animation
-- 🔗 **Agent-powered pipeline**: Modular, explainable, and extendable
+- 🔗 **Agent-powered pipeline**: Separates research and rendering for modularity, traceability, and full control
-- ⚡ **Fast, automated output**: From question to video in minutes
+- ⚡ **Fast, automated output**: From natural language to video in minutes
-- 🧠 **Expert-level clarity**: Built on cutting-edge AI tools
+- 🧠 **Research-grade insight**: Built on real scientific search + analysis

 ---

-### 💡 Ideal For
+### 💡 Who Is It For?

-- 👩‍💻 Developers learning advanced topics
+- 👩‍💻 **Developers** exploring unfamiliar systems or concepts
-- 🎓 Students reviewing abstract concepts
+- 🎓 **Students** reviewing math, physics, CS, and more
-- 👨‍🏫 Teachers creating custom explainers
+- 👨‍🏫 **Teachers** designing custom visual explanations
-- 📹 YouTubers producing technical content
+- 📹 **Content creators** automating technical YouTube videos

 ---

 VisoCode isn’t just a tool.
-It’s a **thinking partner** and **video studio**—all rolled into one intelligent pipeline.
+It’s a **thinking partner** and **video studio**, all in one intelligent pipeline.

 ---